Linking to the Curriculum

 Through the Eco-Schools programme, sustainable development is becoming increasingly mainstreamed in the life of participating schools.
 For pupils involved in implementing the programme in their school, it provides knowledge, skills and motivation that is likely to stay with them in later life.

 Whole School and Community Approach to Learning for Sustainability

 To achieve your Green Flag, we need you to carry out a self-evaluation against Education Scotland's Learning for Sustainability criteria (Whole Schools and Community Approach to Learning for Sustainability).
 You may already have completed this evaluation as part of your School Improvement Plan.
-If you need to carry out this evaluation, please use this Evaluation Template and Guidance Document.
+If you need to carry out this evaluation, please use these materials.

 Curriculum Audit - for Secondary Schools

 This template is for secondary schools to conduct a Curricular Audit.
 A Curricular Audit is required for all secondary schools as part of their Green Flag journey.
 This provides schools with an opportunity to investigate links between curricular learning and sustainable development themes.
 There are two template styles to choose from - a departmental view or a whole school view - or you can make your own.
 You might also find the completed examples helpful.

 A whole school approach that enables the school and its wider community to build the values, attitudes, knowledge, skills and confidence needed to develop practices and take decisions which are compatible with a sustainable and equitable society.

 UNESCO Global Action Programme on Education for Sustainable Development

 This website outlines the main objectives of the GAP and its implementation strategies including information on priority action areas, as well as news and resources from UNESCO and its GAP key partners.
 Keep Scotland Beautiful supports the GAP for ESD through our membership with the Foundation for Environmental Education.